mramrezv/nestjs/README.md

 NestJS Projects — Based on NestJS: The Complete Developer’s Guide

 This repository contains multiple small NestJS projects created while completing NestJS: The Complete Developer’s Guide by Stephen Grider.
-Each project is an independent application demonstrating a core NestJS concept such as modules, controllers, dependency injection, validation, and request handling.
+Each folder is an independent NestJS application focused on a specific concept such as routing, validation, dependency injection, and module design.

 Projects Included
 1. car-val/ — Car Validation API

-Demonstrates:
+Covers:

-DTO validation (class-validator)
+DTO validation using class-validator

-Pipes and transformations
+Pipes and request transformation

-Basic module and service architecture
+Basic controller, service, and module patterns

 2. di/ — Dependency Injection Examples

-Demonstrates:

-Provider patterns
+Covers:

+How NestJS providers work

 Custom providers

-Factory/value providers
+Factory and value providers

-How the NestJS DI container works
+Understanding the NestJS dependency injection container

 3. messages/ — Messaging CRUD API

-Demonstrates:
+Covers:

 REST controllers

-Services and in-memory data
+In-memory data storage

-CRUD operations
+Simple CRUD operations

-Module structure
+Module organization

-4. scratch/ — General Sandbox
+4. scratch/ — Sandbox and Experiments

-A folder used for quick tests and experiments throughout the course.
+A general purpose folder used throughout the course for quick tests, experiments, and code samples.
-Good for exploring decorators, modules, interceptors, and other features.

-How to Run Any Project

-Each project is isolated.
-To run a project:

-cd <project-folder>
-npm install
-npm run start:dev

-Example:

-cd car-val
-npm install
-npm run start:dev

-Tech Stack

-NestJS

-TypeScript

-Node.js

-class-validator & class-transformer

-npm

-Purpose

-This repository serves to:

-Document progress through the NestJS Developer’s Guide course

-Practice core NestJS features with hands-on examples

-Provide reference code for interviews or future projects

-Structure
-nestjs-projects/
-   car-val/
-   di/
-   messages/
-   scratch/
-   README.md